Adobe Creative Cloud Licensing for Technical Support Providers

 - For more information about Named-User (individual) licensing, please see our Creative Cloud Enterprise Licensing page.

 Creative Cloud for Shared Device--Available to Technical Support Providers

 Important Change to Shared Device Licensing

-Creative Cloud for Shared Device is a device-licensing option that can be used to unlock Creative Cloud on Cornell-owned computers physically located on the Cornell campus.
-Using Adobe’s Shared Device Licensing (SDL) technology, such computers can be configured so that anyone can use Creative Cloud on that device.
-SDL does not function through a remote service (such as Remote Desktop) or on any virtual machine.
-The typical use-case for SDL-activated computers are public-use computer labs or on computers connected to scientific equipment.
+Creative Cloud Shared Device Licensing (SDL) is a device-licensing option that can be used to unlock Creative Cloud on Cornell-owned computers physically located on the Cornell campus and used for the instruction of students.
+Using SDL technology, such computers can be configured so that anyone can use Creative Cloud on that device.
+SDL is not authorized for use through a remote service (such as Remote Desktop) or on virtual machines, and will not function in those configurations.
+The typical use-case for SDL-activated computers are public-use computer labs for students or on computers located in classrooms.
+SDL activation is not authorized for use on computers used for university administration or for academic research.

 Creative Cloud for Shared Device Licensing